 In order to be considered, please fill out the form below.

 Dataville Research typically work with a multinational team of project managers and implementers, global health consultants, regional experts, researchers, developers, data scientists, evaluators and analysts with years of experience delivering international development programmes across Africa.

-Dataville Research has been hired by an EU-funded INGO to conduct a baseline survey in Borno and Adamawa State.
+Dataville Research has been hired by an EU-funded INGO to conduct a baseline survey in Borno, Adamawa and Yobe State.
 The project aims to contribute to increased peace, stability and inclusive economic opportunities for youth, especially women, in conflict affected communities of Borno and Adamawa States.
-The project is scheduled to commence in May 2019.
+The project is scheduled to commence in August 2019.